Home » Our Specialty » Careers in Pharmaceutical Medicine » Careers in Pharmaceutical Medicine FAQs

 Getting started in pharmaceutical medicine

-At entry level, it is best to look for advertised jobs on LinkedIn and companies’ website, or specialist websites like pharmiweb and others.
+At entry level, it is best to look for advertised jobs on LinkedIn, company websites, or specialist websites like pharmiweb and others.

 Roles in pharmaceutical medicine

-Medical affair physicians ensure that sales and marketing strategies are based on accurate clinical data and executed in a medically sound and ethical way.
-They deal with products on the market (with marketing authorisation) and not products in development.
+Medical affairs physicians ensure that sales and marketing strategies are based on accurate clinical data and executed in a medically sound and ethical way.

-Working closely with marketing and sales colleagues in the commercial part of a company, medical affairs professionals will carry out a wide range of activities, including publishing reports from clinical trials, developing educational materials and providing safety information for healthcare professionals and patients.
+Working closely with marketing and sales colleagues in the commercial part of a company, medical affairs professionals will carry out a wide range of activities, including developing educational materials and providing safety information for healthcare professionals and patients.

 Training opportunities & requirements

 It is not easy to get your first job in the industry and it is probably the hardest obstacle you will face in your career.
-You need your CV and cover letter to stand out from the crowd, and it is easiest to apply for jobs in your clinical therapeutic area of expertise.
+You need your CV and cover letter to stand out from the crowd, and it may be easiest to apply for jobs in your clinical therapeutic area of expertise (if you have one).
 You will need to demonstrate that, on top of disease and product knowledge, you grasp what pharmaceutical medicine is and what pharmaceutical medics stand for, that you have leadership and managerial skills, that you understand commercial considerations and that you work well within teams.
-So prepare well for an interview, provide supporting documentation to these required skills and taking any additional training around these will be helpful.
+So, prepare well for an interview, provide supporting documentation to these required skills.

 Career progression